 "I would say that the composition students here are not composing jazz.
 Specifically, they're not composing commercial music.
 They're not composing jingles.
 They may be composing film music because we have a lot of dual majors.
 They're usually composing music that's artistically interesting and specifically for the concert hall."

 "I think we do a better job of teaching concert music here than at other, more conventional music schools.
 Not only are the students here exposed to the whole classical canon, they're exposed to all different contemporary styles: jazz and all different kinds of pop styles and everything.
 So in a way they're getting a broader education."

-"So you have to develop really good writing skills before the technology will work for you in the way it's supposed to.
-And live performance, the human element, is so intangible, but so necessary and so exciting."
+"You have to develop really good writing skills before the technology will work for you in the way it's supposed to.
+And live performance, the human element, is so intangible but so necessary and so exciting."